s23010843/blog/README.md

 ## 🌟 Overview

-**Official Tech Blog** is a cutting-edge, progressive web application designed to deliver high-quality technology content with exceptional user experience.
+**Official Blog** is a cutting-edge, progressive web application designed to deliver high-quality technology content with exceptional user experience.
 Built with modern web standards, it serves as a comprehensive platform for sharing insights in development, data science, cybersecurity, and emerging technologies.

 ### 🎯 Mission Statement